-You may need to clean the lens periodically, and clean the air filter and air vents to prevent the projector from overheating due to blocked ventilation.
+You may need to clean the projection window and obstacle sensor periodically, and clean the air filter and air vents to prevent the projector from overheating due to blocked ventilation.

 The only parts you should replace are the lamp, air filter, and remote control batteries.
 If any other part needs replacing, contact Epson or an authorized Epson servicer.